Local Settlement Agencies

 ACFOMI Immigrant Services provides a wide range of services for newcomers, starting with a welcome package.

 ACFOMI Employment Services provides assistance in to job seekers who want to enter the job market and possibly change careers.
 They provide information on the local job market and employment agencies, and offer direct employment assistance including writing resumes, drafting cover letters, practice interviews and career counselling.

 The ACFOMI office has computers with Internet access and other office equipment that can be used by the public.
-They also have a multilingual library and resource centre.

 ACFOMI also maintains a French services directory, organizes an annual French Language Services Fair (La Franco-foire) and promotes local French-language events and initiatives.